-4.4.
-Electron Affinities and Higher-Energy Excitations.
-By construction, EOM-CCSD can straightforwardly predict higher-energy ionization potentials, corresponding to more deeply bound electrons, as well as the first and higher electron affinities.
-In order to provide a larger set of benchmark data for the GW community, in Table 1 we report the first three occupied and unoccupied quasiparticle energies (i.e., the negative of the first three IPs and EAs with large quasiparticle weights) for each molecule in the GW100 test set, as calculated by IP- and EA-EOM-CCSD, and accounting for their multiplicities.
+By construction, EOM-CCSD can straightforwardly predict higher-energy ionization potentials, corresponding to more deeply-bound electrons, as well as the first and higher electron affinities.
+For completeness, in Tab.
+I we report the first three occupied and unoccupied quasiparticle energies (i.e. the negative of the first three IPs and EAs with large quasiparticle weights) for each molecule in the GW100 test set, as calculated by IP- and EA-EOM-CCSD, and accounting for their multiplicities.